Naturhistoriska/birdscanner/README.md

 ![Workflow](doc/workflow/Diagram1.png)

-The current version is made for running on ``Uppmax'' (compute clusters rackham and snowy <https://www.uppmax.uu.se>).
+The current version is made for running on "Uppmax" (compute clusters rackham and snowy <https://www.uppmax.uu.se>).

-The workflow is managed by the `make` program, and tasks are send to compute units using the ``SLURM'' batch system implemented on Uppmax.
+The workflow is managed by the `make` program, and tasks are send to compute units using the SLURM batch system implemented on Uppmax.

 ## Prerequisites